MozillaFoundation/Build-and-Book/faq.md

 * Check out [build.webmaker.org](https://build.webmaker.org).
 It  makes a lot of this GitHub stuff waaaaay easier.
 (And we can improve it as we go).
 If you want to see what we're working on,  propose a new project idea, or get an overview of how we're using GitHub, this is a great place to start.

-* When in doubt, file a ticket here, in the "Planning" repo: https://github.com/MozillaFoundation/plan/issues/new Or for a larger proposed piece of work, use the build.webmaker.org project intake form: https://github.com/MozillaFoundation/plan/issues/new http://build.webmaker.org/intake (still not totally clear the difference between these two options. is someone doing triage on the intake form, and is that prefereable to avoid clutter in the planning repo?)

-* (can we also tell people 'how to file a bug' seperately to 'how to propose a new project', even if these end up as issues in the same repo.
-People will be looking for different language when they just want to file something they have noticed - and promote the 'report a bug' form somewhere on the public facing site).

 We've put together some more [GitHub tips](/tips.html)

 ## <a name="im_stuck"></a>What should I do if I'm stuck or have a question?